peloct/UEnv/README.md

 3. Packet Def : Field for PacketDef.xml asset.
 Auto Packet Generation will reference this file.
 4. PyPacket Factory Path : Path for python script to which packet definitions will be generated.
 5. CsPacket Factory : Field for PacketFactory.cs asset.
 Packet class will be generated into this files.

+## Debugging

+This framework contains test code, and in main.py, it will open debugpy server.
+So if you use VSCode, then you can simply attach VSCode debugger to python for debbuging.
+Of course, if you don't use VSCode, then just remove it.